 30. Not every elevator goes where you want it to.

-Nearly everyone learns this lesson the hard way: There are only two elevators which actually go to decks 11, 12 and 14 in the Serenity area.
+Nearly everyone learns this lesson the hard way: There are only two elevators that actually go to decks 11, 12, and 14 in the Serenity area.
 On the plus side, if you wind up having to take a lot of stairs, you’ll burn off some of those extra buffet calories.

 31. Scout out the accessible bathrooms in advance.